maiani/mepgl/README.md

 ### Writing down a config file
 The first step to run the program is to edit the configuration file `./config.py`.
 This file provide the parameters of the system and the information to build the initial guess for the path.
+Some example configuration files are inclued in the `examples` folder.

 ### Run the program